daizutabi/pheasant/docs/docs/user-guide/sympy.md

 $${{x**2+x+1}}$$
 ~~~

-* You can concatenate Sympy objects and/or normal latex source in the same line to make a expression form you want:
+* You can concatenate SymPy objects and/or normal latex source in the same line to make a expression form you want:

 ~~~copy
 $${{x**2}} - {{x}} + {{x}} + \frac1y$$